Core

 • k: the index of the parameter vector

-• j: the index of the data set (in the case that multiple data sets are associated with each parameter vector)
+• j: the index of the data set (only relevant in the case that multiple data sets are associated with each parameter vector)

 If the estimator is an IntervalEstimator, the column estimate will be replaced by the columns lower and upper, containing the lower and upper bounds of the interval, respectively.